 The Sheriff’s Office Administration has several components, including the offices of the Sheriff and the Undersheriff.
-It also includes the Sheriff's Confidential Secretary/Business Office Manager - (585) 590-4137.
+It also includes the Sheriff's Confidential Secretary/Civil Supervisor - (585) 590-4137.

 The business office consists of Civil Clerks (2), Clerical & Main Desk Reception (1), Fiscal Management, and Incident & Criminal/Arrest Records Maintenance.
 Also under the umbrella of Administration is Personnel & Payroll Records, Sex Offender Management, Evidence & Property Control, Alternatives to Incarceration Program, Animal Control & the County Animal Shelter, and County Court/Grand Jury attendants.

 An integral component of Administration is the Civil Division, which is responsible for the processing of a wide variety of Court Orders, Income & Property Executions, Summons' & Subpoenas, Orders of Protection, Notices & Warrants of Eviction, and other civil actions.
 Hundreds of civil papers are processed through the Sheriff's Office annually.
 The process is usually completed by personal service upon respondent(s) by road patrol deputies.
 Civil Process Service is the responsibility of the Sheriff's Office throughout the entire county and is constitutionally mandated by the State of New York.
 Each year, Civil Process Service generates thousands of dollars in revenue for the county.